I/O Port Racing Supplies Home

 How to choose a Head and Neck Restraint

-SFI 38.1 rated Head and Neck Restraints come in a variety of shapes, sizes and costs.
+FIA 8858-2010 and SFI 38.1 rated Head and Neck Restraints come in a variety of shapes, sizes and costs.
 Which one is right for you?
 Most people choose the HANS device.
 It is simple to use and sells for a reasonable price.
 But, choosing the right one can be confusing.
-There are the Pro, Sport 2 and Sport 1 models.
-They come in 20-degree, and 30-degree.
-The new Adjustable model works between 10- and 40-degrees.
+There are the Ultra, HANS 3 and Sport 2 models and these are all 20-degree devices.
+The Adjustable model works between 10- and 40-degrees.
 They all come in medium and large.
-(There are other sizes and degree layback, but those are more specialized versions.
-Call us at 1-800-949-5712 if you have questions on those models.)

 Simply put, you are paying extra for reduced weight.
-The Pro device is significantly lighter than the Sport 1, the Sport 2 and Adjustable are in between.
-The Sport 2 and Adjustable also have an improved shape that allows easier exit from the car.
-All devices carry a SFI 38.1 and FIA 8858-2010 certification (Adjustable pending on the FIA certification).
+The Ultra device is significantly lighter than the Sport 2 and Adjustable.
+The HANS 3 is close in weight to the Ultra at a lower price.
+All devices carry a FIA 8858-2010 certification (Quick Click tethers carry an SFI certification).

 20-degree models fit most drivers in most seats.
-However, if you have a headrest that angles forward like the Kirkey Road Race seat or if you have a larger chest, you might find the 30-degree model works better.
+However, if you have a headrest that angles forward like the Kirkey Intermediate Road Race seat or if you have a larger chest, you might find the Adjustable model works better.
+Formula car drivers and others that have layback seating positions should also choose the Adjustable.

 The part of the HANS device behind the helmet should not contact the seat.
 It should be parallel to the back of the helmet and to the headrest.

-If you prefer a Simpson Head and Neck Restraint, the Hybrid Pro or Hybrid Pro Rage are the most popular.
-The Rage is the same as the Hybrid Pro except heavier.
+If you prefer a Simpson Head and Neck Restraint, the Hybrid Pro or Hybrid Sport are the most popular.
+The Sport is the same as the Hybrid Pro except heavier.
 Again, you are paying for less weight.
 With these devices you have only 3 options: Size, Tether Type and SAS Option.

 Size is determined by your chest size.
 Measure your chest diameter (with driving suit on) and then pick the size range that covers your measurement.